Terms of Business

 - We will not be liable for loss or damage arising out of any delays or failures caused by the firm's compliance with any statutory or regulatory requirements.

-- The storage and use of personal details that we hold about you, your officers, staff or other individuals that you represent (if any) is governed by the General Data Protection Regulation ((EU) 2016/679)) (GDPR) (for so long as the GDPR is effective in the UK) and any new UK data protection legislation.
+- The storage and use of personal details that we hold about you, your officers, staff or other individuals that you represent (if any) is governed by the Data Protection Act 2018, the retained EU law version of the General Data Protection Regulation ((EU) 2016/679)), the Privacy and Electronic Communication (EC Directive) Regulations 2003 and any new UK legislation and regulations that relate to the protection and processing of personal data and privacy (and regulations made thereunder, all as amended, replaced or superseded from time to time).
 By instructing us to provide services to you, we and our carefully chosen suppliers, advisers and subcontractors, will use these details solely to provide you with our services, to comply with our reporting and client verification obligations and to monitor, develop and improve our services including the IT systems used in relation to the provision of such services.
 Where you provide us with personal details about your officers, staff or other individuals that you represent, you confirm that you have obtained the appropriate consents or there is another lawful basis for you to share such personal data with us for the reasons set out above.

 - Where requested by you, we will provide you with publications or newsletters or details of any events which we believe may be of interest to you.
 If you or members of your staff do not wish to receive this information, please go to http://www.michelmores.com/manage-my-preferences and opt-out by following the instructions.